Georgge/hw-mongo-queries/SOLUTIONS.md

     ```
 ___

-13. All the companies that have been acquired after 2015, order by the acquisition amount, and retrieve only their `name` and `acquisiton` field.
+13. All the companies that have been acquired after 2015, order by the acquisition amount, and retrieve only their `name` and `acquisiton` field:

 14. Order the companies by their `founded year`, retrieving only their `name` and `founded year`.
 15. All the companies that have been founded on the first seven days of the month, including the seventh.
 Sort them by their `aquisition price` descendently.
 Limit the search to 10 documents.
 16. All the companies on the 'web' `category` that have more than 4000 employees.
 Sort them by the amount of employees in ascendant order.